 One New Case Of COVID-19 Confirmed In Hawke’s Bay

-The Ministry of Health today reported one new Covid-19 case in Hawke’s Bay.
+The Ministry of Health today reported one newly confirmed Covid-19 case in Hawke’s Bay, taking the total for the region to 16.